 Mixing his indie-folk roots with pop hooks and sparse, airy production, Nashville-based songwriter, multi-instrumentalist and producer Paul Johnson shoots for the stars with Constellation, his second LP as Canyon City.

-The record arrives one year after Canyon City's debut, Midnight Waves, a viral hit whose soft-spoken songwriting racked up an audience of nearly 700,000 monthly Spotify listeners.
+The record arrives one year after Canyon City's debut, Midnight Waves, a viral hit whose soft-spoken songwriting racked up an audience of over 750,000 monthly Spotify listeners.
 Just as he did on that career-launching record, Johnson wrote, performed and produced Constellation himself, working alone in his home studio.
 You can hear that sense of intimacy throughout the album's ten songs, whose lyrics spin stories of love, struggle, and personal journeys.
 Rooted in the quiet strum of Johnson's acoustic guitar and the hushed croon of his voice, Constellation shines bright during moments like "Midnight Flight" — a quiet anthem about seizing the moment, while fully acknowledging the moment is fleeting — and "Find You," a warm, woozy travel song.
 It's a personal album whose tracks were created in isolation, but Constellation still speaks to something universal, creating the soundtrack for a generation of lovers and listeners who are looking not only to find their partners, but to find themselves, as well.

 Appropriately, it is Canyon City — Johnson's most individualized project to date — that gave its creator the chance to find his true musical identity.
 Years earlier, Johnson found himself focusing on a different sound, creating music for TV shows, movie trailers and other multimedia opportunities.
 He was good at it, too, landing songs in the preview for the Gerard Butler film "The Family Man" as well as the Hallmark program Chesapeake Shores.
 Even so, Johnson wasn't happy.
 He wasn't writing music for himself, after all, and he was letting the promise of a paycheck get in the way of pure, honest art.
 Things changed once he began funneling his profits into his home studio, creating a place where he could spend his days and evenings working on music that moved him.